BRAINSia/BRAINSTools/BRAINSCut/README.md

 4. Apply model and get segmentation (command line option --applyModel)

+**Multi-modal processing, t1 and t2 weighted input, assumes that t1 and t2 are pre-aligned (co-registered) each other**
 ## Usage Example

 ### Case 1: Getting new caudate segmentation using BRAINSTools provided Model Files